 Generation CashBack reports on the agreed targets and outcomes listed above.
 The consortium reports to the Scottish Government, who fund the programme through the CashBack for Communities initiative.
-Reports are submitted on a monthly, quarterly and annual basis.
+The Lines Between is contracted to conduct an independent evaluation of the programme.
+Reports are submitted on a quarterly and annual basis.
 Reports cover:

-Number of children and young people reached by Generation CashBack

-- Number of children and young people gaining youth awards through Generation CashBack - A summary of participants' progress against outcomes agreed with CashBack for Communities - Detailed case studies conducted across member groups of all four Generation CashBack consortium partners
+- Number of children and young people reached by Generation CashBack - Number of children and young people gaining youth awards through Generation CashBack - A summary of participants' progress against outcomes agreed with CashBack for Communities - Detailed case studies conducted across member groups of all four Generation CashBack consortium partners